uditalias/injex/website/docs/decorators-inject.md

 ## Usage

-Use the `@inject()` decorator to inject your pre-defined modules into others, by merely decorating class properties that share the same name with a module.
+Use the `@inject()` decorator to inject your pre-defined modules into others by decorating class properties that share the same name with a module.

 ```ts {6,9}
 import { define, singleton, inject } from "@injex/core";